 Cundiff has gone from the top of his profession, a Pro Bowl kicker in 2010, to enduring the position's worst nightmare.
-By hooking that kick wide left -- and it wasn't even close -- he joins the likes of Norwood, who will forever be remembered for missing a 47-yard field goal at the end of the game that cost the Buffalo Bills a Super Bowl XXV victory against the Giants.
+By hooking that kick wide left, he joins the likes of Norwood, who will forever be remembered for missing a 47-yard field goal at the end of the game that cost the Buffalo Bills a Super Bowl XXV victory against the Giants.

 "It's a kick I've kicked a thousand times in my career," a solemn Cundiff said.
 "I just went out there and didn't convert.
 That's the way things go.
 There's really no excuse for it."

 The Ravens might have been able to avoid that miss.
 Cundiff was rushing out onto the field and barely got set up in time.